ciur/papermerge/docs/source/settings.rst

 ``PAPERMERGE_CONFIG_FILE`` points to an existing file - it will try to read its configurations from there.

-If all above atemps fail, Papermerge will use default configurations values and issue you an warning.
+If all above attempts fail, Papermerge will use default configurations values and issue you a warning.
+If you want to get rid of warning, just create an empty configuration file papermerge.conf.py in project root directory (right next to papermerge.conf.py.example) or in location /etc/papermerge.conf.py.

 .. _STORAGE_ROOT: